baconjs/bacon.js/README.md

 both.onValue(function(val) { /* val will be 1 or -1 */ })
 ```

-In addition to EventStreams, bacon.js has a thing called [`Property`](#property), that is almost like an
+In addition to EventStreams, Bacon.js has a thing called [`Property`](#property), that is almost like an
 EventStream, but has a "current value".
 So things that change and have a current state are
 Properties, while things that consist of discrete events are EventStreams.
-You could think
+You could think of
 mouse clicks as an EventStream and mouse position as a Property.
-You can create Properties from
+A Property can be created from
 an EventStream with [`scan`](#observable-scan) or [`toProperty`](#stream-toproperty) methods.
-So, let's say
+So, let's say:

 ```js
 function add(x, y) { return x + y }